Electrification, Hybridization & Alternative fuels

 Decision matrix for additively manufactured components using the example of a modular and scalable electric drive platform for NRMM using functionally integrated cooling components

-Aalen University of Applied Sciences/Institute for Virtual Product Development
+Dr Markus Merkel Professor Aalen University of Applied Sciences/Institute for Virtual Product Development Germany

 The already known electric drive platform is modified and used as a basis.
 An evaluation of the drive platform by means of a decision matrix is carried out.
 Which parts are suitable for additive manufacturing and why?
 The whole process is illustrated by means of an example (cooling components inverters).